 “There is no other compound available that is safer and displays specificity better than Minocycline in inhibiting microglial activation.
 Thus, the potential therapeutic benefits of this inexpensive, well tolerated, already FDA-approved drug that has minimal side effects would be enormous”

 Minocycline – an antibiotic, minocycline’s microglial inhibiting properties have probably received the most research of any of these drugs.
 In combination with tramadol, minocycline was effective in reducing neuropathic pain and IL-1B activity in a rodent model.
 A current minocycline trial for treatment resistant hypertension is attempting to reduce sympathetic nervous system activation and enhance parasympathetic nervous system activity.
 A similar pattern of SNS/PNS activity is found in ME/CFS and FM patients.
-Minocycline will be covered in more detail in a future blog.
+Check out Drug Repurposing I: Antibiotics to Reduce Microglial Activation in ME/CFS and Fibromyalgia?

 - Rifampin – a bactericidal antibiotic, Rifampin inhibited a variety of inflammatory mediators from microglia including TNF-a, IL-1B, nitric oxide, and prostaglandin E2 in a laboratory study.
 Few other studies have been done.

 - Ceftriaxone – another antibiotic, Ceftriaxone has been shown to reduce neuronal hyperexcitability, regulate glutamate transport in the prefrontal cortex, reduce ischemic brain injury and reduce neuropathic pain in rodents.